jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 "How many cats do you have?"
 The initial value of the variable cats will be the `str` value `"5"` rather than the `int` value `5`.

-It doesn’t make sense to Python to add a string and an integer.
+It doesn't make sense to Python to add a string and an integer.
 After all, what is reasonable to assume about the type and value of an expression like `"Hello" + 32`?
 In the above example, we need to convert `cats` from a string to an integer so that we can treat `cats` as an integer.
 Let us add a new line of